 Cons: Incomplete amino acid profile (needs to be supplemented with another protein source); Heat processing reduces the benefits of collagen, look for a hydrolyzed source

 Who should use: Athletes or anyone with specific fitness goals, those with compromised gut health, anyone with a dairy sensitivity, those specifically seeking joint support, anyone on an elimination diet, alkaline, paleo or primal diet

-When shopping for a plant protein, you want to seek a multi plant-based blend to cover your bases with a complete amino acid profile.
-Look for organic, sprouted grains for optimal digestibility as plant proteins can be difficult to digest.
+When shopping for a plant protein, look for organic, sprouted grains for optimal digestibility as plant proteins can be difficult to digest.